oldcomputerjunk/oldcomputerjunk.github.io/_posts/2022-11-12-cheap-smart-speaker-teardown-part2.markdown

 ## Chip identification

 First because this is always interesting to me, I identified the integrated circuits.
-The image is the same one from  [Part 1](2022-11-12-cheap-smart-speaker-teardown-part1.markdown)
+The image is the same one from Part 1.

 ![Antenna](/images/cheap-smart-speaker-teardown-part1/70-ics.png){:height="100%" width="100%"}